Personal profile

 Claire was awarded a fellowship with the TU Dublin Enterprise Academy in 2024 where she examined skills shortages in the MedTech sector in Ireland.
+This culminated in the development of an educational strategy for the School of Mechanical Engineering in the MedTech area, and the realisation of a BSc in Biomedical Design, starting in September 2026.

-Dr Brougham takes final year Mechanical and final year Manufacturing & Design Engineering Students for MEDV4111 module- Medical Devices
+Dr Brougham takes final year Mechanical and final year Manufacturing & Design Engineering Students for MEDV4111 module- Medical Devices.

 PhD, The Development of a Fibrin-Collagen-Glycosaminoglycan Scaffold for Heart Valve Tissue Engineering, Royal College Of Surgeons In Ireland